john-guerra/smart-labels/README.md

     y = (d) => d[1], // y coordinate accessor, expected to be in pixels r = () => 3, // radius accessor, expected to be in pixels
-    label = (d, i) => i, // Accessor for the label fill = "#333", // label fill color
+    label = (d, i) => i, // Accessor for the label renderer = "svg", // canvas or svg fill = "#333", // label fill color
-    stroke = "white", // label stroke color threshold = 2000, // Areas over this size would get labels width = null,
+    stroke = "white", // label stroke color width = null,
     height = null,
     target = null, // Where do you want it to draw